jimbobbennett/NeopixelHolidayLights/steps/set-up-iot-central.md

     Leave all the other fields as their default values.
 This is a command that can be run to turn the Neopixels on to a specified color.

     The color will be given as a string value representing a Hex string.
-It will be 6 characters long, with 2 characters each representing the R, G and B values with values from 0-255 (00-FF).
-For example, red is FF0000, green is 00FF00, blue is 0000FF, yellow is FFFF00, white is FFFFFF.
+It will be 6 characters long, with 2 characters each representing the R, G and B values with values from 0-255 (`00`-`FF`).
+For example, red is `FF0000`, green is `00FF00`, blue is `0000FF`, yellow is `FFFF00`, white is `FFFFFF`.

 1. Add another capability with the following settings: